 |Time Off||5 – 10 days||1 to 2 weeks|

 |Weight Loss||20 – 40% EWL||60 – 75% EWL|

 |Post-Op||3 to 5 Meals/Day|

 |BMI of 30+|

 (%EWL) = % Excess Weight Loss

-Whether you need to drop a few pounds or have substantial excess weight to lose, both mini sleeve and gastric sleeve are proper tools to help transform your life with a healthy diet and exercise routine.
+Whether you need to drop a few pounds or have substantial excess weight, mini sleeve and gastric sleeve are the proper tools to help transform your life with a healthy diet and exercise routine.
 VSG provides more sustained excess weight loss, whereas Mini VSG will have a quicker recovery time with less anticipated excess weight loss.

 Both procedures can be quickly revised to other more aggressive methods like RNY bypass.
 However, there is a chance of resleeving the gastric mini sleeve revision laparoscopically or endoscopically.